juju/amulet/README.md

 d.setup()
 ```

 That information is then translated to a Juju Deployer deployment file then, finally, `juju-deployer` executes the described setup.
-Amulet strives to insure it implements the correct version and syntax of Juju Deployer to avoid charm authors having to potentially intervene each time an update to juju-deployer is made.
+Amulet strives to ensure it implements the correct version and syntax of Juju Deployer to avoid charm authors having to potentially intervene each time an update to juju-deployer is made.

 ~~Once an environment has been setup, `deployer` can still drive the environment outside of of juju-deployer.
 So the same commands (`add`, `relate`, `configure`,
 `expose`) will instead interact directly with the environment by using either the Juju API or the juju commands directly.~